Your Kid’s Health Needs Herbal Happiness

 Consider synergy: what flavors enhance each other?
 Is that a sign that perhaps the herbs are boosting each other in other ways too?

-A sweet taste is very appropriate for Kid’s Health, as it appeals to their active anabolic nature, providing grounding nourishment to send medicine deep, along with a replenishing energy boost.
+A sweet taste is very appropriate for young children, as it appeals to their active anabolic nature, providing grounding nourishment to send medicine deep, along with a replenishing energy boost.
 They crave it for a reason, after all; all that growth and change requires a lot of input, and the brain lives on glucose.

 Young children’s energetic sciences are noticeably different from their older counterparts.
 They are more delicate and sensitive as a baseline.
 How they manifest illness and imbalance varies by the individual of course, but the incredible anabolism and transformation of this age tends itself toward a balanced state that is more toward the warm and moist part of the circle, with plenty of movement and little stagnation or constriction (we grow into that, lucky things).